More Than NACLs

 DENY RULE: Suppose you want to enable all inbound/outbound traffic from a subnet except for a certain IP address.

-ALLOW RULE: Suppose we want to enable only one IP address to access the subnet and deny traffic to all others.
+ALLOW RULE: Suppose we want to allow only one IP address access to the subnet and deny traffic to all others.

 Conclusions